 The LaRSSA conference aims to bring together key industry, governmental and academic land practitioners, all of whom have valuable insight into and contributions to make to the land rehabilitation discipline in Southern Africa.

-The two days of conference proceedings will include renowned keynote and plenary speakers, as well as industry leads on pertinent theme topics.
+The two days of conference proceedings will include renowned keynote and plenary speakers, as well as industry leaders on pertinent topics.
 These include Johan Zietsman, Lucy Koelslag, Mike Bruton and Junior Gabela (more to be confirmed).
 It will also be packed with presentations of case-studies and/or research projects focusing on our theme.

 The two post-conference tours will feature a trip to Rustenburg to the Kgaswane Mountain Reserve (Working for Wetlands) and the Rustenburg Kloof project (Working for Water).
-The second post-conference tour will be hosted by The Harties Foundation, a non-profit company, that is addressing the water hyacinth infestation at the Hartbeesdam by not only cleaning up of the dam, but also creating jobs.
+The second post-conference tour will be hosted by The Harties Foundation, a non-profit company, that is addressing the water hyacinth infestation at the Hartebeespoortdam by not only cleaning up the dam, but also creating jobs.
 This tour will include a ride on the magnificent Harties cableway.

 Sphamandla Junior Gabela is a well respected and highly accomplished bird guide operating in the Zululand region of South Africa.
 His passion and love of birds and nature were sparked at a young age as he explored the area around the Amatigulu Nature Reserve where he grew up in a small, rural village.
 He joined BirdLife South Africa in 2006 and was trained as part of the community guide development programme.
 He assists with estuarine and coastal forest species research programmes.
 Sphamandla is also passionate about educating KwaZulu-Natal's youth and worked with Wessa as an environmental educator from 2010-2015.
 His goal is to carry the conservation message to rural and disadvantaged communities and to empower them through birding and conservation.